michelesr/thesis/src/ci.md

 to override the environment variables used inside the container in order to reproduce a production environment.

-These changes has been saved in the `dev-ci` branch of the gasistafelice repository waiting the upstream merge.
+These changes has been saved in the `dev` branch of the repository waiting the upstream merge.

 ## Jenkins